 While the cake is baking, prepare strawberry filling: Rinse 1 pound of strawberries and remove stems.
 Cut strawberries in half and place them in a saucepan with 1/2 cup sugar and 2 tablespoons corn starch.

 Heat strawberries over medium heat, mashing them gently and stirring them with a spoon.
-Bring to a boil and simmer for for 3-4 minutes.
+Bring to a boil and simmer for 3 to 4 minutes.
 Remove from heat and strain through a fine mesh sieve, using a spatula to force strawberries through, into a bowl.
 Let cool.

 When the cake has cooled for about 5 minutes, use a skewer to poke holes all over the surface of the cake.
 Whisk together the condensed milk, the evaporated milk and 1 1/2 cups of the cream, and pour over the hot cake.

-Refrigerate cake for 2-3 hours or overnight, until chilled.
+Refrigerate cake for 2 to 3 hours or overnight, until chilled.